ropensci/software-review/policies.md

 * __reproducibility__*: Tools that facilitate reproducible research.
 This includes packages that facilitate use of version control, provenance tracking, automated testing of data inputs and statistical outputs, citation of software and scientific literature.
-It does not include general tools for literate. programming (e.g., R markdown extensions not under the previous topics).
+It does not include general tools for literate programming (e.g., R markdown extensions not under the previous topics).
 (Example [**assertr**](https://github.com/ropensci/onboarding/issues/23))